brownts/tree-sitter-gpr/README.md

 pursued.

-This form of testing does not guarantee that it detects all erroneous GPR files, but it does at least make sure that valid GPR files in the examples and test suite do not cause parsing errors.
+This form of testing does not guarantee that it detects all erroneous GPR files, but it does at least make sure that valid GPR files in that project do not cause parsing errors.
 At the heart of this testing, the "parse" functionality of the Node tree-sitter package is used to run each GPR file through the parser.
-Currently there are 900+ unique GPR files that are parsed using this method, so this provides a high level of confidence.
+Currently there are 1000+ unique GPR files that are parsed using this method, so this provides a high level of confidence.

 Currently the "test harness" consists of a Makefile and some commands known to exist in a Linux environment (i.e., `make`, `sed`, `find`,